 - Dried fruits and vegetables

-There are certain kind of food that you need to avoid consuming them while trekking because they may lead to problems as you move further into the trek.
+There are certain kinds of food that you need to stay away from while trekking, as they could lead to problems later in the trek.
+They are:

-- Chocolate and energy bars: They almost entirely rely on sugar and corn syrup that cause an unhealthy peak and drop energy cycle.
-This will lead to hunger pangs after a while.
+- Chocolate and Sugary Energy Bars: They almost entirely rely on sugar and corn syrup which can lead to an unhealthy spike and then later a crash in your energy levels.
+This will lead to hunger pangs eventually.

-- Proteins: They take a longer time to digest at high altitudes due to low oxygen levels.
+- Protein: Protein-rich food often takes longer to digest at high altitudes due to the low oxygen levels in the air.

-- Alcohol: It leads to dehydration that could trigger Acute Mountain Sickness (AMS) during a high altitude trek.
+- Alcohol: It can lead to dehydration that could then trigger Acute Mountain Sickness (AMS) during a high altitude trek.

-In many of our treks we offer breakfast, dinner and luch specially prepared with nutritious food that will give you all the proteins, fats and carbohydrates you need to complete the trek.
+In many of our treks we offer breakfast, dinner and lunch specially prepared with nutritious food that will give you all of the protein, fat and carbohydrates you will need to complete the trek.
 For more information, please contact us.